 Notes

-To make my absolute favorite cheese grits: Bring 2 cups chicken or vegetable stock to a boil in a sauce pot/pan.
+To make my absolute favorite buttermilk cheese grits: Bring 2 cups chicken or vegetable stock to a boil in a sauce pot/pan.
 Add ½ cup yellow or white grits, stirring well.
 Cover and allow the grits to simmer over low heat for 5 minutes, or until cooked.
-Turn off the heat and stir in 1.5 TBSP butter, ⅓ cup plain Greek yogurt, ½ cup crumbled feta, and ½ to ¾ cup shredded white cheddar.
+Turn off the heat and stir in 1.5 tablespoons butter, ⅓ cup buttermilk, ½ cup crumbled goat cheese, and ½ to ¾ cup shredded white cheddar.
 Stir/whisk until smooth and creamy.